Ghiara/LEGION/README.md

 ## Introduction

-Humans can continually accumulate knowledge and develop increasingly complex behaviors and skills throughout their lives, which is a capability known as ``lifelong learning''.
+Humans can continually accumulate knowledge and develop increasingly complex behaviors and skills throughout their lives, which is a capability known as `lifelong learning`.
 Although this lifelong learning capability is considered an essential mechanism that makes up generalized intelligence, recent advancements in artificial intelligence predominantly excel in narrow, specialized domains and generally lack of this lifelong learning capability.
 Our study introduces a robotic lifelong reinforcement learning framework that addresses this gap by incorporating a non-parametric Bayesian model into the knowledge space.
 Additionally, we enhance the agent's semantic understanding of tasks by integrating language embeddings into the framework.